 Still, I got an itch.

-Taking off with a somewhat special (or should we call it weird) The Quiet Resistance, a whispered nightmare of something you would not like to meet at night with a very nice guitar underlay – deep and dark.
+Taking off with a somewhat special (or should we call it weird) The Quiet Resistance, the title song.
+A whispered nightmare of something you would not like to meet at night, with a truly meaty guitar underlay.
+Deep and dark as the good doctor ordered.
 This one hooked me straight, by the way.
 Very evil and foreboding – I like it.

-This leading directly into the second song Caught in the Middle, well paced, fast and well constructed.
+This leading directly into the second song Caught in the Middle, well-paced, fast and well constructed.
 This combination actually got me really interested in this album in the first place.
-The two lead tracks are followed by an equally good Afterlife, which comes with an official video sponsored by Napalm Records.
+The two lead tracks are followed by an equally good Afterlife, which comes with an official video linked down below.

-Here the album slowly starts to flatten somewhat, loosing speed.
+Here the album slowly starts to flatten somewhat.
 The remarkable highlights in this section are If you Could, a sad ballad, full of haunted heartbreak.
 Say surprises by ending up being a power song of sorts stretching Manda‘s vocals to a dark version of Evanescence-esque prowess.
 Pretty cool.

 Most of the remaining songs start to be a bit (way) too electronic for my taste, kind of a Depeche Mode induced pop metal style for some of them.
 Somewhat of a black hole, killing some of the fun the record induced before – a pity.
-But then again, The Quiet Resistance is like hot and cold.
+But then again, The Quiet Resistance is somewhat of a mixed bag.
 Good for some of them tracks and not quite so good for others.
 A further pity is the somewhat scarce selection of solos in there – the most memorable, albeit short one to be found in Release Me.